🇺🇸 English | 🇪🇸 Español

 • epistemology and contemporary social thought,

-Antonio’s academic training is as broad as it is coherent with his work:
+Antonio’s academic background is as extensive as it is consistent with his work, integrating advanced studies in education, communication, law, and cultural research:

-• Postdoctorate in Educational Policy and Social and Cultural Studies
+• Postdoctoral Studies in Educational Policy and Social and Cultural Studies

 • Doctorate in Social Sciences (Communication)